SamirMoustafa/Teach_Autopilot_for_Quadcopter/README.md

 ```bash
 $ pip3 install -r requirements.txt
 ```

-You may need some additional packages, depending on what framework or library you intend to use, e.g. TensorFlow, Keras, PyTorch, etc. Now is a good time to ensure you have these installed.

 ## Simulator

 Download the Udacity Quadcopter Simulator, nicknamed **DroneSim**, for your host computer OS [here](https://github.com/udacity/RoboND-Controls-Lab/releases).